vburlbl/cleantalk-spam-protect/readme.txt

 == Changelog ==
 = 2.55 2014-07-11 =
   * Fixed bug with account status function.
+In backend the plugin showed notice 'Please don’t forget to disable CAPTCHA if you have it!' on every page.

 = 2.54 2014-07-11 =
   * Fixed signup anti spam protection logic for BuddyPress registrations.